 What is Twitch?

 Twitch is a live streaming platform for gamers and other content.
 Users can chat with millions of video game fans, worldwide.
-Gamers watch other gamers play live games and comment, interact with other users, or even live stream their own gaming to the world!
+Gamers watch other gamers play live games, such as Fortnite, and comment, interact with other users, or even live stream their own gaming to the world!
 Teens and kids frequently use the platform, which can put them at additional risk of encountering adults who impersonate minors or inappropriate content.
 Twitch can be accessed by phone, website, app, or gaming consoles such as an Xbox or Playstation.

 What are Twitch Scams?